pjrebsch/memorb/README.md

 end
 ```

-But this approach gets a bit repetitive with the instance variable and is harder to read.
+But this approach gets a bit repetitive with the instance variable, is harder to read, and doesn't address any of the other problems.

 There must be a better way...